This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Warning: a force quit on a running Mac application may cause you to lose any content that hasn’t been saved.
 Be cautious before you take this action.

-Scenario 2: macOS totally freezes (you can’t move cursor)
+Scenario 2: macOS totally freezes (you can’t move cursor or click anything)

 Details: the whole system becomes completely unresponsive.
 You are unable to use the keyboard to type, the mouse cursor is unable to move as you want, the same screen seems just hang there for good.
-Sometimes you also hear the loud noise coming from the fan (if you are using an old MacBook with an HDD inside).
+Sometimes you also hear the loud noise coming from the fan (if you are using an old MacBook with a spinning hard drive).

 Reasons: It happens on rare occasions, but the issue could result from over-used system resources, MacBook Pro uptime too long, hard disk errors, etc.